YueWangEng/Algotithm_and_DataStructure/Sort/LC_283_Move Zeros.md

     return ll
 ```

-**PS**: There is one reuquirement, **maintaining the relative order of the non-zero elements**.
+**PS**: There is one reuquirement, maintaining the relative order of the non-zero elements.
 If there is not the requirement.
 The solution can be as below.
 ```python
 nums = [0,1,0,3,12]